CharlesB91/visit-glasgow/README.md

 - Google Lighthouse returned a report of 98 for accessibility (https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Fcharlesb91.github.io%2Fvisit-glasgow%2F&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext)

+## User Experiance Testing

+- Asked family members to review my website on various devices on how they found the site.
+This included how well they navigated if they understood the general idea and concepts.
+Did receive positive feedback however it was pointed out that the links i have on the images would be better suited to the headings under the images.
+Have no made those changes.

 ## Browser Testing

 - This site has been testing through various popular broswers for compatibility.
 These include, chrome, firefox, edge, safari.